Skip to content

 > cover, enclose

 The independent Early Hick root wes preserves the later lexical sense “cover, enclose.”
-The compound *wesu pu preserves a more spatial use: “enclosed hole, covered hollow, burrow-dwelling.”
+The compound *wesu pu preserves a more spatial use: “within an enclosure, enclosed interior, covered place.”
 The important semantic development is:

 > under-cover place, beneath a surface, under the ground